brigand/react-mixin/README.md

 For more readability, there is an es7 decorator proposal.
 With the latest babel version and the stage config option set to 0 or 1, you can use decorators.

+> Note: this creates a wrapper around the component instead of directly mutating it.

 ```js
 @reactMixin.decorate(mixin)
 class Foo {